-What: With the United Nations climate conference—COP21 less than two weeks away, representatives from the Hip Hop Caucus, the Global Environment Facility and the United Nations Foundation will brief journalists on how climate change affects our communities both locally and globally, and the importance of an integrated and collective effort to ensure strong climate action.
+With less than a week until the start of the United Nations climate change conference in Paris, representatives from the Hip Hop Caucus, the Global Environment Facility, and the United Nations Foundation hosted a conversation on how climate change affects communities both locally and globally and the importance of an integrated and collective effort to ensure strong climate action.